 In general, replacing red meats with white meats or plant based sources of protein, such as beans, could be a good move for health.
 According to the American Heart Association, meat contains high levels of saturated and trans fats, which can raise cholesterol and worsen heart disease.

-Animal sources of vitamin A include dairy products, fish, and meat.
+Animal sources of vitamin A

 Foods that contain certain vitamins may protect against fibroids and also increase the healthfulness of a person’s diet.
 These include:

 - oily fish, such as salmon, mackerel, and tuna

 - green vegetables, such as broccoli, spinach, and lettuce

 - citrus fruits, such as lemons and limes

 If a person is unable to get enough of a particular vitamin through their diet, they can consider taking vitamin supplements.

 Alcohol and caffeine

 When considering these studies, it is important to note that just because there is a link between factors (correlation), it does not mean that one causes the other (causality).
 For example, if a specific diet has associations with a higher likelihood of fibroids, it does not mean that people who follow that diet will develop fibroids.